wolfrust/bannoti/README.md

-The tool that *sends the notifications* is made by [hoodie](https://github.com/hoodie), and is distributed under [this license](https://github.com/hoodie/notify-rust/blob/main/LICENSE-Apache).
+The tool that *sends the notifications* is called [notify-rust](https://github.com/hoodie/notify-rust), and is distributed under [this license](https://github.com/hoodie/notify-rust/blob/main/LICENSE-Apache).

+The tool that allows python to interact with the Banano node is [bananopy](https://github.com/milkyklim/bananopy), and is distributed under [this license](https://github.com/milkyklim/bananopy/blob/master/LICENSE).
+It is Copyright (c) 2020 milkyklim.